 - Twin propellers reduce cavitation

 - Resilient engine mounts isolate structure borne noise

 - Hull design creates a very small wake

 - Engine management systems reduce machinery running time

 Honouring the Coast Salish People

 The Salish Class ferries celebrate and honour the Coast Salish People as the traditional stewards and original mariners of those waters.
-BC Ferries worked with the First Peoples’ Cultural Council to select Coast Salish artists to design artwork that reflected each ferry's name for the exterior and interior of the ferries.
-The first three Salish Class ferries are named Salish Orca, Salish Eagle and Salish Raven.
+Historically, BC Ferries has worked alongside the First Peoples’ Cultural Council (FPCC) to select Coast Salish artists to design artwork that reflected each ferry's name for the exterior and interior of the ferries.

 December 22, 2020The Salish Heron launches

 January 31, 2020Contract awarded for additional Salish Class ferries

 Check back here for more updates as the project progresses.